reyestech/Hashcat/README.md

 # **Hashcat:** Password Cracking
 Challenge Description <br/>
 This challenge involves password cracking through hash analysis, a vital component of cybersecurity, particularly ethical hacking.
-Hash analysis requires understanding and decryption of cryptographic hash functions, which are commonly used to store passwords securely.
+Hash analysis involves understanding and decrypting cryptographic hash functions, which are commonly used to store passwords securely.
 The challenge tests one's ability to reverse-engineer these hashes to retrieve the original password, an essential skill for identifying and mitigating security vulnerabilities.

 ![password_strength](https://github.com/user-attachments/assets/46e0c415-8cd6-4246-a453-21666509c475)